vuematerial/vue-material/README.md

 <small>May work in other browsers but it's untested.</small>

 ## Credits and Thanks
-* This library aims to delivery components using almost the same API of <a href="https://material.angularjs.org/latest/" target="_blank">Angular Material</a>
+* This library aims to deliver components using almost the same API as <a href="https://material.angularjs.org/latest/" target="_blank">Angular Material</a>
 * Thanks a lot to <a href="https://github.com/elviskang" target="_blank">elviskang</a> for donating the npm package name!
-* Thanks to <a href="https://github.com/yyx990803" target="_blank">Evan You</a> for allowing me to use Vue.js Logo.
+* Thanks to <a href="https://github.com/yyx990803" target="_blank">Evan You</a> for allowing me to use the Vue.js Logo.

 ## Internal Dependencies
 You don't need to include any other library to work with vue-material.
-The focus of this project is to have a standalone build with no external dependence, but aiming to deliver the best experience without break the compatibility with the Vue.js core.
+The focus of this project is to have a standalone build with no external dependence, but aiming to deliver the best experience without breaking compatibility with the Vue.js core.
 * <a href="http://vuejs.org" target="_blank">vue</a>
 * <a href="http://www.jacklmoore.com/autosize/" target="_blank">autosize</a>
 * <a href="https://www.npmjs.com/package/element.scrollintoviewifneeded-polyfill" target="_blank">element.scrollintoviewifneeded-polyfill</a>